 You can find the full source code on our GitHub.

-That is just the basics.
-If you need more deep learning about the Golang (Go) language and frameworks, you can take the following cheap course:
+That's just the basics.
+If you need more deep learning about Go/Golang, you can take the following cheap course:

 Thanks!